 Two undated pieces (perhaps mid-1990s), both pillows, and both McGown patterns.
 Both are done in a 3-cut, during an early phase when I thought I was attempting to learn traditional hooking (including small cuts and shading).

 Undated.
 This is my very first hooked rug.
-Probably finished in the early 1990's.
+Probably finished in the mid-to-late 1980's.
 Although I wove rugs in 1969 and 1970 on a 45" jack loom, and even partially hooked a rug in 1971, this little monster is my very first completed traditionally hooked rug, adapted from a pattern sold at the old Braid-Aid store in Southeastern Massachusetts (long gone now).
 I have no idea who the designer was, nor do I remember the title of the pattern, but I modified it by adding the quote.
 I made this in a #6 cut, using only off-the-bolt wools.
 The quote reads: "IT IS PLEASANT TO HAVE BEEN TO A PLACE THE WAY A RIVER WENT."
 (Thoreau) I refer to this as my "Hideous Fish" rug.
 It is not a favorite.

 Hooked in the late 80s or early 90s, I think.
 I just (2019) rediscovered this very early hooking I did.
 When it was done, I gave it away.
 A good friend brought it over to see if it could be repaired (the lower left and lower right corners, and a few other places, are coming apart rather badly).
 This may even be the very first thing I ever hooked.
 I did it in a 3-cut, which was all I knew about at the time.
 I just hated hooking it; it's a wonder I ever continued!
 3-cut is not my preference.
 Am guessing the date of this is late 1980s or early 1990s.
 It is a DiFranza design.
 Unfortunately the backing (could it be burlap? because burlap rots) is disintegrating quickly.
 Or perhaps it's moths destroying the backing, altho the friend who owns it says she has no other moths, and she has a few of my rugs on her floor, with no damage to them.
 So a puzzle.
 The repair would be onerous and probably unsuccessful, as the entire thing could continue to disintegrate, so alas, I won't be fixing this.
 But it's nice to have the photo as a record.